• Skip to main content

 Mastodon

-The quartet featuring Troy Sanders, Brann Dailor, and an amazing (and underrated) guitar duo of Brent Hinds and Bill Kelliher has taken an unexpected turn into the unexplored territories of metal.
+The quartet featuring Troy Sanders, Brann Dailor, and an amazing (and underrated) guitar duo of Brent Hinds and Bill Kelliher took an unexpected turn into previously unexplored territories of metal.

 During their career, they have experimented a lot with different tunings, some of which are rather unusual, giving a lot of headaches to those who tried to transcribe their music.
 But they’ve also used the good old drop C tuning on occasion, as is the case with their best-known song.